hashicorp/vscode-terraform/README.md

 To provide the extension with an up-to-date schema for the OpenTofu providers used in your configuration:

 1. Open any folder or VS Code workspace containing OpenTofu files.
-1. Open the Command Palette and run `tofu: init current folder` or perform a `tofu init` from the terminal.
+1. Open the Command Palette and run `OpenTofu: init current folder` or perform a `tofu init` from the terminal.

 ### Remote Extension support

 The Visual Studio Code [Remote - WSL extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl) lets you use the Windows Subsystem for Linux (WSL) as your full-time development environment right from VS Code.
-You can author Terraform configuration files in a Linux-based environment, use Linux-specific toolchains and utilities from the comfort of Windows.
+You can author OpenTofu configuration files in a Linux-based environment, use Linux-specific toolchains and utilities from the comfort of Windows.

-The Remote WSL extension runs the [HashiCorp Extension](https://marketplace.visualstudio.com/items?itemName=HashiCorp.terraform) and other extensions directly in WSL so you can edit files located in WSL or the mounted Windows filesystem (for example /mnt/c) without worrying about pathing issues, binary compatibility, or other cross-OS challenges.
+The Remote WSL extension runs the [OpenTofu Extension](https://marketplace.visualstudio.com/items?itemName=gamunu.opentofu) and other extensions directly in WSL so you can edit files located in WSL or the mounted Windows filesystem (for example /mnt/c) without worrying about pathing issues, binary compatibility, or other cross-OS challenges.

 For a detailed walkthrough for how to get started using WSL and VS Code, see https://code.visualstudio.com/docs/remote/wsl-tutorial.